For urgent consular assistance call

 Public transport doesn't meet international safety standards.
 This includes:

-Fatal accidents have occurred, especially on overnight trips.
+Fatal accidents have occurred, especially at night.

 Search and rescue resources are very limited.